-Veneers are most widely used to enhance the appearance of teeth.
-While veneers can be made of either porcelain or composite resin, the former tends to be more popular than the latter.
-The use of porcelain for veneers tends to yield a result that looks more like a natural tooth and lasts longer than resin, but even the most durable veneers can be damaged.
-In these cases, it may not always be possible for your dentist to repair the existing veneer, it may need to be replaced.
+Veneers are a great way to enhance the appearance of your teeth.
+While veneers can be made of either porcelain or composite resin, porcelain is the more popular choice.
+The use of porcelain for veneers tends to yield a result that looks more like a natural tooth and lasts longer than resin.
+But even the most durable veneers break.
+In these cases, it may not always be possible for your dentist to repair a veneer.
+They may just need to replace it.

-Resin veneers are good in the sense that dentists don’t need to shave away as much tissue from the front surface of your tooth while placing them, but they usually don’t look as natural as porcelain ones.
-Because composite resin stains and chips more easily, they’re not expected to last as long as porcelain veneers.
-When properly taken care of, composite resin veneers can last anywhere between four to eight years.
+Resin veneers are good because dentists don’t need to shave away as much enamel.
+But they usually don’t look as natural as porcelain ones.
+Because composite resin veneers stain and chip easily, they don’t last as long.
+When properly taken care of, composite resin veneers can last anywhere from four to eight years.

-Once a composite resin veneer is damaged, it usually has to be redone.
-Because composite resin is prone to staining, patients might also have to redo surrounding teeth so that the new veneer isn’t noticeably lighter.
+Once you damage a composite resin veneer, it usually has to be redone.
+Because resin is prone to staining, patients may need to redo the surrounding teeth.
+This is so the new veneer isn’t noticeably lighter than the nearby teeth.

 Porcelain veneers are more durable and look more natural than composite resin veneers.
-They tend to last anywhere from five to twenty years, although the average porcelain veneer is considered to last about ten years.
-When porcelain veneers do get damaged, repairing the veneer might not always be possible, but there are cases in which porcelain veneers can be successfully repaired.
+They tend to last anywhere from five to twenty years, although the average porcelain veneer lasts about ten years.
+When porcelain veneers do get damaged, it may not be possible to repair a veneer.
+But there are cases where porcelain veneers can successfully be repaired.

-In some cases, it’s possible for dentists to simply buff away the damage to a veneer.
+In some cases, it’s possible for dentists to buff away the damage to a veneer.
 This treatment also involves evening out the surrounding veneers so that it still looks natural.
-Although this is considered to be a good way to fix porcelain veneers, it can only be done in cases when patients visit their dentists before the damage worsens.
+Although this is a good way to fix porcelain veneers, it can only happen right after the initial damage.

-The most common way to repair a veneer that has a chip, is by making use of composite to fill in the chipped space.
-Success for this procedure varies depending on the quality of resin used for fixing the tooth and the skill with which the procedure is performed.
-In some cases, the composite stains much faster than the rest of the veneer, leading to an nnon uniform appearance.
-Nevertheless, this method is sure to prolong the use of a veneer, especially in cases where patients are unwilling or unable to replace it.
+The most common way to repair a veneer that has a chip is by making use of composite to fill in the chipped space.
+Success for this procedure varies depending on the quality of resin used and the skill of your dentist.
+In some cases, the composite stains much faster than the rest of the veneer, leading to a non-uniform appearance.
+Even so, this method is sure to prolong the use of a veneer, especially in cases where patients are unwilling or unable to replace it.

 Unfortunately, there are cases when a debonded veneer won’t stay in place after being reattached.
 When that happens, it’s usually best to replace the veneer altogether.